matepek/jasl/README.md

 #### ```JASL_TERMINATE_ON_EXCEPTION_ON```

 There are a few functions which can throw.
 (The design reason is the similarity to __std__.)
 The exceptions are easily avoidable.
-Defining this macro will result of a call of [std::abort](http://en.cppreference.com/w/cpp/error/terminate) instead of throwing an exception.
+Defining this macro will result of a call of [std::terminate](http://en.cppreference.com/w/cpp/error/terminate) instead of throwing an exception.

-__Note__: If this is defined, the tests will abort when they test the exceptions.
+__Note__: If this is defined, the tests will terminate when they test the exceptions.

 #### ```JASL_ASSERT_ON```